Flogistoni/raspbiec/README.md

 What it can currently do:

-* Load and save single files to the disk drive
+* Load and save single PRG files to the disk drive
-* Serve single files (load and save) from a Pi directory to the computer
+* Serve single PRG files (load and save) from a Pi directory to the computer
+* Serve single PRG files (load and save) from a disk image to the computer

 What it cannot yet do:

-* Use disk images
+* Disk drive commands, other file types than PRG
 * Support fastloaders